IN THIS ARTICLE

 When creating an SMB share, permissions can be assigned to users or groups via the Create SMB Share page in the Web UI or using the SMB qq commands featured in the SMB Share Permissions article.
 Note that if Access Based Enumeration is enabled for the SMB share, the share will not be available to users without permission access.
 Additionally, SMB shares and their traffic can be encrypted to add another level of security for network traffic.

 NOTE: Software-based encryption at rest is available by default on new clusters created with Qumulo Core 3.1.5 and above.
-Check out the Qumulo Core's Encryption at Rest article to find out more.
+For more information, see Qumulo Core's Encryption at Rest article.

 SMB Host Restrictions